 4. Keep their coat healthy and dry

-Brush your pet on a regular basis.
+Brush your companion on a regular basis.
 A well-groomed coat will more effectively provide insulation from the cold.
-Consider a sweater or coat if your pet is shorthaired.
+Consider a sweater or coat if your animal is shorthaired.

-When your pet’s coat gets wet, the fur loses much of its insulating ability; do not take your pet outdoors after a bath unless their fur is completely dry.
+When your animal’s coat gets wet, the fur loses much of its insulating ability; do not take your companion outdoors after a bath unless their fur is completely dry.

 5. Limit time spent outdoors

 Frostbite occurs when an animal’s body gets so cold that the blood is pulled from the extremities to the body’s core to stay warm.
-Your pet’s nose, tail, ears and toes are the most vulnerable to cold temperatures.
+Their nose, tail, ears and toes are the most vulnerable to cold temperatures.

 This is why, to prevent frostbite and hypothermia, it is important to avoid staying outside for too long and to limit outings during periods of very cold weather.
 Very young, old, smaller or ill animals are particularly susceptible to hypothermia.